gustavo-depaula/gustavo-depaula.github.io/content/catholicism/Notes on the Bible/Commentaries/02 - Exodus.md

 **Ex 22:25**
 *If you lend money to any of my people with you who is poor, you shall not be to him as a creditor, and you shall not exact interest from him.* ^a023e5

+**Ex 24:8**
+*“Behold the blood of the covenant which the LORD has made with you in accordance with all these words.”*